aharvard/my-site/src/index.md

 I work as a Senior UX Engineer at Regions Bank.
 Currently, I'm developing UIs for the bank's public-facing websites, consulting on UI systems architecture, and refining front-end build tooling.

-I enjoy writing modern CSS and designing accessible HTML patterns.
+I enjoy coding modern CSS and designing accessible HTML patterns.
 I believe that design is a team sport, and I love working with designers, content strategists, researchers, and architects.

-In 2011, I got my start in UX as a designer and enjoyed being a generalist.
+I got my start as a designer in UX in 2011 and enjoyed being a generalist.
 Since 2015, I've specialized in interaction design and UI development.

 I studied industrial design at Georgia Tech and typography at Savannah College of Art and Design.
 During that time, I gained work experience at CNN and Turner Broadcasting.